Skip to main content

 A Betrayer amongst Anarchists

-Barindra Kumar Ghosh (Fourth person in the middle row of the picture), the brother of Aurobindo Ghosh decided to take the full blame for making the group and executing the failed plan to target Kingsford but that did not convince the British Police.
-They had no hard evidence of their involvement mostly because all major anarchist groups in Bengal, from the Anushilan Samiti (1907) to the Bengal Volunteers (1928) all left no paper trials of their anarchist activities and targets.
+Barindra Kumar Ghosh (Fourth person in the middle row of the picture), the brother of Aurobindo Ghosh, decided to take the full blame for making the group and executing the failed plan to target Kingsford, but that did not convince the British Police.
+They had no hard evidence of their involvement, mostly because all major anarchist groups in Bengal, from the Anushilan Samiti (1907) to the Bengal Volunteers (1928) all left no paper trails of their anarchist activities and targets.
 The British were clueless about how they managed to get revolvers or the equipment to make bombs.
 Hence arose a need for a key witness from within the group to make sure the court proceedings went smoothly.

 Initially, when there was no evidence against them, Kanailal had planned with Satyendranath Bose, 26, a fellow member of the Yugantar, that they would plan a jailhouse break and escape for all the members.
 The Irish Jailer who was in charge of their unit was particularly sympathetic towards them due to his motherland fighting for their liberation against the British, and they had made quite extensive connections inside the Jailhouse to plan an escape.
 If they were not found, the cases against them would weaken to a point of no impact.
 With this thought in mind, Kanailal had spent his days trying to convince a reluctant Barindra Ghosh, Upendranath Bandopadhyay and Ullashkar Dutta about his plans.
 However, everything changed when Naren decided to speak.

 Satyendranath Bose, who was not ready to accept defeat and be jailed for life at Kalapani alongside him, agreed to the plan of being his companion in this operation.
-Some accounts suggest it was Jatindranath Mukherjee famously known as Bagha Jatin, also a member of this group, who planned their operation from the outside.
+Some accounts suggest it was Jatindranath Mukherjee, famously known as Bagha Jatin, also a member of this group, who planned their operation from the outside.
 Other historians suggest it was Barin Ghosh who asked his defence lawyer to help smuggle arms to Satyen Bose.
-However, in three of his autobiographies and experiences, Barin Ghosh only mentions trying to take the blame for things to avoid severe punishment of others and claims to be in the dark about this plan.
-Barin Ghosh was born in England and hence was a British Indian citizen the law of the time did not allow the death penalty for British Citizens in colonised countries so Barin was sure that he would only get a jail sentence while others could be hanged.
-True or not as to whoever planned the attack, it was Kanailal who set out to put this plan in motion.
+However, in three of his autobiographies and experiences, Barin Ghosh only mentions trying to take the blame for things to avoid severe punishment from others and claims to be in the dark about this plan.
+Barin Ghosh was born in England and hence was a British Indian citizen.
+The law of the time did not allow the death penalty for British Citizens in colonised countries, so Barin was sure that he would only get a jail sentence while others could be hanged.
+True or not, as to whoever planned the attack, it was Kanailal who set out to put this plan in motion.

 Old Prison Cells near Gallows (Courtesy: Alipore Jail Museum)